sophiagu/stable-baselines-tf2/README.md

 This repo makes a few modifications to make stable-baselines compatible with TF2.x while keeping the rest of the code logic intact.

 ## Features Introduced Not Exist In Stable Baselines
-- L2 regularization in `PPO2`.
-Set L2 loss weight to zero if you want to turn off regularization;
+- In general, the network performs better with regularizations.
+L1 and L2 regularizations are introduced in `PPO2`.
+Feel free to tune the L1 and L2 weights based on your problem (You can also mimic them to apply to other agents, e.g., A2C);
 - New Policies: `ConvexPolicy` which uses a policy network whose output is convex w.r.t. the input corresponding to the last dim of the observation space; `SigmoidMlpPolicy` which adds a linear layer with sigmoid activation before the original feedforward network.

 ## Installation Instruction